UNC Health Care System

 UNC Health Care is a not-for-profit integrated health care system owned by the state of North Carolina and based in Chapel Hill.
 Originally established Nov.
 1, 1998, by N.C.G.S.
 116-37, UNC Health Care currently comprises UNC Hospitals and its provider network, the clinical programs of the UNC School of Medicine, and nine affiliate hospitals and hospital systems across the state.

-UNC Hospitals is a public academic medical center first established in 1952 under the name N.C.
+UNC Medical Center, also known as UNC Hospitals, is a public academic medical center first established in 1952 under the name N.C.
 Memorial to provide patient care, educate health care professionals and advance medical research in partnership with the UNC School of Medicine.
 With more than 900 beds, the medical center in Chapel Hill comprises N.C.
 Memorial Hospital, N.C.
 Children’s Hospital, N.C.
 Neurosciences Hospital and N.C.
 Women’s Hospital.

 - N.C.
 Memorial: First opened in 1952, N.C.
 Memorial Hospital in Chapel Hill is a public academic medical center operated by and for the people of North Carolina in partnership with the UNC School of Medicine.
 The only state-owned teaching hospital in North Carolina, N.C.
 Memorial offers care to patients from every county and from several neighboring states.